How to clean your air conditioner filter

 10. Under no circumstances should you apply water to any of the inner workings of a heat pump.

-To get started, you will need a pair of gloves, a cleaning cloth, vacuum cleaner and our Quick Clean accessory kit.
+To get started with cleaning the filter of your air conditioner, you will need a pair of gloves, a cleaning cloth, a vacuum cleaner and our Quick Clean accessory kit.

 The MAC-093SS Quick Cleaning kit is available to purchase from your installer or through the Mitsubishi Electric Spare Parts service.